sajari/sdk-react-guide/README.md

 ### Hooking into `useSearch`

 Next, we want to access the search results once a search is being executed.
-To do so, add the following to the beginning of the custom hook function:
+To do this, add the following to the beginning of the custom hook function:

 `  const { results = [] } = useSearch();`

-The useSearch hook provides a way to perform a search using the current context or a custom one-off search.
+The `useSearch` hook provides a way to perform a search using the current context or a custom one-off search.
 It returns results for the current query.
 By default, it will use the Variables and Pipeline from the context.
 In the line above, we are adding the search results to the results array const.

 To test it, let's replace our placeholder text and check the size of the result